gavazquez/TransverterControl/README.md

 Feel free to expand this sketch to add a **screen controller** using encoders or whatever idea you may have.

 4. `ArduinoFrequencyFinder`
-This sketch sends a TX tone witha duration of few milliseconds in a frequency range.
+This sketch sends a TX tone with a duration of few milliseconds in a frequency range.
-This allows to find the uplink of a satellite while looking on a SDR.
+This allows finding the uplink of a satellite while looking at an SDR.

 In order to compile any of the Attiny sketches with an **Arduino UNO**: